 Decal #, Description/Brand, measurements, Serial #, (Transfer From/To Information) Dept. #, Bldg. # or Abbr.
 If the item is going to surplus, place a check under surplus; state a condition good, fair, or poor.
 Also, please insure that that the hard drive of the CPU has been wiped clean of any information and removed from the CPU.
 Monitors are to be listed separately, again including the brand, measurements and serial number etc. Please review your department's inventory to see if the item you are surplusing is listed.
 Once, completed enter "Submit Transfer to Inventory Clerk".
 A copy will automatically be sent to the staff member submitting the form for their records.
-The Inventory Clerk will forward the surplus request to Facilities Maintenance to arrange pick-up.
+The Inventory Clerk will make arrangements with the department for pick-up.
 Please allow a 2 to 3 week turn-around time for items to be picked-up.

 If you wish to visit campus surplus or State surplus, please contact the University's Inventory Clerk for instructions via e-mail.